Sydney-Informatics-Hub/hello-nextflow/docs/session1/06_process.md

 }
 ```

-Using what we have learned in the previous sections we will now write a new process using the `tr` command from above.
+Using what you have learned in the previous sections you will now write a new process using the `tr` command from above.

 !!!question "Exercise"